 A list of attached USB devices should appear.
-Check it, and identify your printer.
+Check it and identify your printer.

 Following this, you’ll need to install Samba, the open source file sharing software.
 This can be done by entering the command.

-sudo apt-get install samba
+sudo apt install samba

+Follow any instructions that are displayed.
 Next, it’s time to install CUPS, the Common Unix Printing System (note that you must install Samba first).

-sudo apt-get install cups
+sudo apt install cups

 CUPS provides drivers for your printer.
-Many manufacturers now provide Linux drivers, but in the event one isn’t available, use this.
+Many manufacturers provide Linux drivers, but in the event one isn’t available, use this.

 You’re now ready to add the default user to the printer admin group.

 sudo usermod -a -G lpadmin pi

 By default, CUPS will not enable access from another device.
 To fix this, configure CUPS to accept connections from, say, your PC browser and restart the service: